- In Case of an Emergency

 PART TWO: Document Upload (For Students Participating in an Academic Exchange)

-The exchange documents that are required are listed below and can be found online here.
+The required exchange documents listed below and can be found online.
 The documents are PDFs which must be printed, completed, and then scanned and saved for uploading.

 - Certificate of Arrival